Hollywood Christmas

 Thanks to Johnny Wareham on the Facebook page Vintage Los Angeles for this photo from an album belonging to his mother, who noted "The little arrow [upper right] is pointing to where I worked during Xmas.
 Just up the street a little ways from the Taft building, still on Hollywood Blvd., is the 'Hitching Post.'
 Straight up from the theater, about 3 doors is 'Melody Lane' a quite well known restaurant."

-1942 - Time for the scary giant Santa Clauses.
-The Vogue is running "Secret Enemies," a September release.
+1942 - The Vogue was running "Secret Enemies," a September release.
 It's a photo from the Ronald W. Mahan collection.
 Thanks, Ron!

 1943 - Thanks to Martin Pal for the post of this snapshot on his Noirish Los Angeles post #41291.
 He notes that the film at the Paramount is "True to Life," a December 1943 release with Mary Martin, Dick Powell, Franchot Tone and Victor Moore.
-Glen Norman notes that the non-illuminated Santas were used during the war years.
-The trees would be back, with a new look, for Christmas 1945.
+Glen Norman notes that the trees would be back, with a new look, for Christmas 1945.

 1945 - Dancers from the Earl Carroll Theatre are helping decorate the new 26' high trees on Hollywood Blvd.
 The Chinese was running "Spellbound" with Ingrid Bergman and Gregory Peck, playing from November 9 through December 13.
 It's a shot from a set Martha Holmes took for Life magazine.